yast/yast-installation/doc/control-file.md

     -   name: The name of the module.
 All installation clients and modules have a unified prefix (inst\_) which can be omitted here.
-The name is ofted used as an ID, so it should be unique within the whole control file.
+The name is often used as an ID, so it should be unique within the whole control file.
 That is why there is the _execute_ parameter (see below).
 For example, if the YaST file for the module is called *inst\_test*, then the name in the control file is *test*.